divyavenn/image_processing/README.md

 - *ImgViewAbstract* abstract class establishes the necessary class variables and constructor.
 - *TextView* class has methods necessary to write to the console

+**util** package
+- *Tools* interface contains static methods that are used repeateadly across different classes.
+Putting them all in one place reduces code duplication.

 LIST OF COMMANDS THAT WORKS:
 Run start() method in controller and type, line by line, into console.
 Alternatively enter as one long string into Readable.